 De-briefing at Ministry of Tourism Islamabad.
 Evening transfer to airport for your onward destination.

 From Skardu most of the expedition trek to K2 base camp via Baltoro.
 Very few expedition takes the Gondogoro La 5800m to reach K2 Base camp.
-All though most of the expedition use Gondogoro la for their way back to Skardu.
+Although most of the expedition use Gondogoro la for their way back to Skardu.

 After arriving in Skardu you take a jeep 8 hours to Hushe village.
 From Hushe the trekking path will bring you to Khuspang in 3 days via traditional camps of Siacho, Gondogoro Broq, Dalsangpa.
 Another three days will bring you to K2 base camp via Gondogoro pass, Ali Camp, Concordia.